PredixDev/predix-seed/README.md

   - Add your UAA service instance's name under the `services` section, or manually bind with `cf bs <my-app> <my-uaa>`
   - Fill in `clientId` field in `env` section
   - Fill in `base64ClientCredential` field in `env` section

+## Support and Further Information

+Ask questions and file tickets on <a href="https://www.predix.io/community" target="_blank">https://www.predix.io/community</a>.

+# Copyright
+Copyright &copy; 2015, 2016 GE Global Research.
+All rights reserved.

+The copyright to the computer software herein is the property of GE Global Research.
+The software may be used and/or copied only with the written permission of GE Global Research or in accordance with the terms and conditions stipulated in the agreement/contract under which the software has been supplied.